Hammer-headed bat: Description

 Internal organs as viewed from the side.
 Note the extent of the laryngeal structure (vocal folds).

 The hammer-headed bat is the largest bat in mainland Africa.
 Males have wingspans up to 90.1 cm, and all individuals have forearm lengths exceeding 112 mm.
 It has pronounced sexual dimorphism, more so than any other bat species in the world, with males up to twice as heavy as females.
 The average weight of males is 420 g, compared to 234 g for females.
-Other differences between the sexes relate to their social system, in which males produce loud, honking vocalizations.
+Other differences between the sexes relate to their social system, in which males produce loud, honking calls.
 Therefore, males have greatly enlarged larynges, about three times the size of females', extending through most of the thoracic cavity, and measuring half the length of the spine.
 The larynx is so large, it displaces other organs, including the heart, lungs, and gastrointestinal tract.
 Males also have resonating chambers to increase the volume of sound production.
 These chambers are pharyngeal air sacs connected to a large sinus in the humped snout.
 These numerous adaptations caused scientists Herbert Lang and James Chapin to remark, "In no other mammal is everything so entirely subordinated to the organs of voice".

 Males overall have boxy heads with enormous lips, while the females, with their narrower snouts, have more foxlike faces.
 Males and females both have dark brown fur, with a paler mantle (sides and back of neck).
 It has patches of white fur at the base of the ears, though sometimes indistinct.
 The fur is long and smooth, though somewhat woolly in texture on the mantle.
 The ears are triangular and blackish-brown, and the eyes are very large.
 The dental formula is for a total of 28 teeth; very occasionally, individuals have been found with an additional upper premolar on each side of the mouth, for a total of 30 teeth.
 The skull is larger and more robust than any other megabat in Africa, with a pronounced, massive snout.
 The tongue is large and powerful, with an expanded, tridentate tip.
-The tongue has backwards-facing papillae used to extract juice from fruits.
+The tongue has backwards-facing papillae used to extract juice from fruit.

-The wings are characterized by low aspect ratio, meaning that it has a smaller wingspan relative to the wing area.
-The wing loading is considered exceptionally high, meaning that it has a large body weight relative to the wing area.
-The wings are blackish brown in color.
+The wings are notable for their low aspect ratio, with a small wingspan relative to the wing area.
+The wing loading is exceptionally high, with a large body weight relative to the wing area.
+The wings are blackish brown.
 The thumb is approximately 128-137 mm long.
 The wings attach to the hindlimbs at the second toe.
 It lacks a tail.

 Instead of the typical mammalian karyotype where females have two X chromosomes and males have one each of X and Y, males have a single X chromosome and no Y chromosome, known as X0 sex-determination system.
 Thus, females have 36 chromosomes (34 autosomes and two sex chromosomes), and males have 35 chromosomes (34 autosomes but only one sex chromosome).
 This is seen in a few other bat genera, including Epomophorus and Epomops.